Jayson Gaddis: Founder of The Relationship School

 00:00.00 – Brian David Crane

 Hey folks, please welcome Jayson Gaddis who is well.
 He’s a father and entrepreneur, an artist and author, a speaker, a human behavior specialist and most importantly, he’s a relationship expert.
-He’s the author of getting to 0 how to work through conflict in your high stakes relationships and is also the founder of the relationship school.
+He’s the author of Getting to zero, How to work through conflict in your high stakes relationships and is also the founder of the relationship school.
 We’ve known one another for the better part of 10 years and we’re going to be talking about his areas of expertise along with fatherhood in the digital age.
-Thanks for coming on Jason all right? so.
+Thanks for coming on Jason all right?

 00:28.31 – Jayson Gaddis